 Evidence even shows that a jam out session can be extremely cathartic, and that just listening to certain songs can reduce anxiety.
-So here are some tips on choosing the best music to calm your anxiety:

 Regardless of the message or nostalgia, use music you enjoy.
 As cheesy as this sounds, finding music that speaks to you can help you to start feeling better.
 Whether it’s Hannah Montana or Frank Sinatra, trust your judgment and listen to music that resonates.

 We generally already have certain emotions attached to specific songs in our head.
 We associate music with feelings of happiness, sadness, etc. from our reservoir of memories, and it can be powerful to utilize these emotions.

 List songs that take you back to a happy time, or put you in a good place.
 You can find similar pieces to expand the playlist, later on.

 Remember to also beware of negative emotions that could be triggered by each song.
 When you’re panicking, it’s crucial to find music to calm anxiety, not rev it up!